-In this quick start, create an ACS user for a virtual Salto KS access control system.
+In this quick start, create an ACS user for a virtual access control system.
 Then, grant the user access to an entrance using a PIN code credential.

 This quick start walks you through the process that applies specifically to the Salto KS ACS.
 There are often differences between access control systems.
-Once you've completed this quick start, learn how to work with your ACS using Seam, by reading the system integration guide for your ACS.
+Once you've completed this quick start, learn how to work with your ACS using Seam, by reading the for your ACS.

 Overview